Tao-11-chen/AirSim_UE/README.md

 ## 4. Record your odom and other data to a rosbag

-1.Using python API to control your drone or vehicle, an example is "control.py" in the folder.
+1.Using python API to control your drone or vehicle, "simple.py" and "fly_circle.py" in the folder are two examples.

 2.Run in WSL to record the trajectory:
 ```console